 The early learning years are characterized by tremendous growth in fine-motor skills, cognitive, language, and social/emotional development.
 Our full day kindergarten classes are designed to meet the needs of every child.
 Our caring and qualified teachers engage students in activities and learning to build confidence and competence.
 Students entering kindergarten in the fall must be 5 years old on or before September 1.

-- Kindergarten students must be enrolled at the neighborhood boundary school.
-See the enrollment information link below.
+- Kindergarten students must be enrolled at their neighborhood boundary school.

-- Please contact the school office if you have questions.
+- Please contact the school office if you have any questions.

 Starting the new school year